babblevoice/tino/README.md

 ### CLI commands

-The main file can be run for the default behaviour with the command `python3 tino.py`.
+The main file can be run for the default behaviour with the command `python3 path/to/tino`, or `path/to/tino` if the python3 executable is located in the /usr/bin/ directory, or `tino` if python3 is in /usr/bin/ and the main file is in the /bin/ directory.

+If python3 is located elsewhere, simply modify the path in the hashbang at the top of the main file accordingly.

 #### Development

-A development live server listening at `localhost:8000` can be run with the command `python3 tino.py server`.
+A development live server listening at `localhost:8000` can be run with the command `python3 path/to/tino server`, `path/to/tino server` or `tino server`, per the above on file location.

 #### Options